algorathem/probation_ws/README.md

 ## 3. Launch Unity Simulation
 Open the Unity simulation project.

-If you haven’t installed the simulation yet, download it from the workshop Notion page: [https://mecatron.notion.site/ros2](https://mecatron.notion.site/ros2)
+If you haven’t installed the simulation yet, download it from the workshop Notion page: [Notion Page](https://mecatron.notion.site/ros2)

 ## 4. Enter Guided Mode to allow the node to control the vehicle autonomously